venturestranger/hffrag_api/README.md

 # HFFRAG API

 HFFRAG API is an API implementation based on FastAPI and multithreading for the `HFFRAG` - RAG (Retrieval Augmented Generation) mechanism using `HuggingFace` sentence transformers and `Faiss` similarity search algorithm.
-The project implements LLM request balancing and enables using multiple LLM agents (stored in `./storage/llm_drivers.sql`).
-Currently supported ones are those powered with `Ollama` and `OpenAI`.
+The project implements balancing LLM prompting and enables using multiple LLM agents to parallelize token generation.
+The API currently supports LLM drivers powered with `Ollama` and `OpenAI`.

 The `HFFRAG` project is hosted on GitHub and is available at: [HFFRAG GitHub Repository](https://github.com/venturestranger/hffrag)